-When customers search for a business, Google will display a customizable listing alongside the search results.
-Details such as location, opening hours and reviews are all present within Google’s search results page, giving users a direct line to your client’s business and eliminating any potential barriers to engagement.
+When customers search for a business, Google will display a customisable listing alongside the search results.
+Details such as location, opening hours and reviews are all present within Google’s search results page, giving users a direct line to your client’s business and eliminating any potential barriers to discovery and engagement.

 If you don’t yet have a Google My Business account, you can set one up here.
 Google has created a really simple setup wizard that’s easy to follow for even the least tech-savvy businesses.

-One of the most exciting features that have come from the Google My Business team has been the new Posts feature.
+And one of the most exciting features that has come from the Google My Business team is the Posts feature.

 What are Google My Business Posts?

-Google My Business Posts are a feature offered within Google My Business that enables businesses to publish content directly to Google’s search results.
+Google My Business Posts are a feature offered within Google My Business (GMB) that enables businesses to publish content directly to Google’s search results.
 Yes, you heard that right!
-When you publish a Google My Business Post, that post will appear within Google’s search results whenever someone is searching for your business.
+When you publish a Google My Business post, that post will appear within your listing next to Google’s search results whenever someone is searching for your business.

 image source: Search Engine Land

-If you’re looking to attract more web traffic and customers for your clients, then Google My Business Posts are a great way to do that!
-If you’re running an agency and you don’t currently manage your clients’ Google My Business presence, the new Posts feature is a massive opportunity for you deliver value.
+If you’re looking to attract more web traffic and customers for your clients, then Google My Business posts are a great way to do that!
+If you’re running an agency, and you don’t currently manage your clients’ presence on Google, the Posts feature is a massive opportunity for you to deliver value.